The employee lifecycle: what is it, and what’s technology’s role in managing it?

 - Attraction: it’s the first time someone discovers your organisation, where they may learn more through a job posting, research or natural discovery

 - Application process: this is your first direct interaction with a potential employee.
-Your candidate will find out more about your brand, culture, and the role for which they’re applying
+By applying for a vacancy directly, or through your HR recruitment software, Your candidate will find out more about your brand, culture, and the role for which they’re applying

 - Interviewing: this important stage allows both the potential employee and employer to assess whether they’re a good match for each other

 - Onboarding: here’s where you welcome your new starter into the organisation, and support them as they get acclimatised with their new role.
-As well as HR, other collaborators might include your IT team and some department managers
+As well as HR, other collaborators might include your IT team and some department managers.
+Some organisations will use specialist employee onboarding software to support this phase

 - Engagement: this stage, which may begin once your employee has been in their new position for some time, will focus on engaging employees with their work and promoting the company’s culture.
 This will help them feel valued, which will ultimately increase productivity and loyalty